paintparty/lasertag/README.md

 ```
 <br>

-With `tt-map`, There are 3 additional params you can pass with the optional second argument (options map).
-Setting these to false will exclude certain information, which, depending on how you are using the utility, could help with performance.
+With `tag-map`, There are 3 additional params you can pass with the optional second argument (options map).
+Setting these to `false` will exclude certain information, which, depending on how you are using the utility, could help with performance.

 ```clojure
 :all-typetags?